|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 The purpose of financial reporting is to provide a detailed picture of an organisation’s financial position at a specific point in time.
 Because of the complexity of financial transactions and the problems of definition, measurement and treatment of assets and liabilities, most countries have adopted the International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) for financial reports.
 Organisations operating in these countries are required to produce financial statements that comply with these standards and this module focuses on the main requirements of the standards.

-The module lays the groundwork for undertaking a research project in the final year of the programme.
+This module lays the groundwork for undertaking a research project in the final year of the BSc (Hons) Accounting and Finance programme.
 In particular it examines different research philosophies and the basic elements of research design and how they shape and inform the research process.
 Core skills that will be developed include selecting an appropriate method of data collection and analysis, identifying relevant information sources, preparing and collecting data, analysing data using different approaches for qualitative and quantitative research projects, and writing the report once the research is complete.

 YEAR THREE (5 Compulsory Modules)